 If you design a 3D project in another CAD/CAM program (Fusion 360, V-Carve, Aspire, etc.) and import the gcode file to Easel, X-Carve and Carvey are capable of making the necessary movements.
 The difference is that Easel does not have the ability to create the toolpaths for Easel-designed projects, even though you can import gcode into Easel and the machine will carve it.
 Easel Pro is capable of generating the necessary v-carve toolpaths, so you can design projects directly in Easel Pro without using outside software.

 Can I carve a project with a v-bit for free without an Easel Pro membership?

 Anyone can design, preview, and simulate projects in Easel Pro for free.
-X-Carve and Carvey owners can carve Easel Pro projects for four (4) days every month without a membership.
 So, even if you do not have an active membership, you can still design with Easel Pro specialty fonts and v-bits at any time.
-You can carve out Easel Pro projects using one of your four carve days each month.
+If you want to try v-carving, you can sign up for an Easel Pro 30-Day Trial.

-Learn more about activating your four carve days or paid membership in this FAQ article.
+Learn more about an Easel Pro paid membership in this FAQ article.